You have just purchased your very own CrepePro and are well on your way to making the most delicious crepes you have ever had!

 This article focuses on seasoning the pan.
 Links to the other 2 articles can be found here.How to Spin Crepes Like a Pro

 1. Preparing and Seasoning the CrepePro

 With your pan properly prepared and now that you have received it and are ready to use it for the first time, it is time to season the pan.

-Continue to apply the oil to your pan for 5-10 minutes.
+3. Continue to apply the oil to your pan for 3-5 minutes.
 You will notice that the paper towel will begin to darken or discolor with a blackish color.
 This is completely normal and to be expected.